29th Annual Estelle Osborne Legacy Celebration

 This year we honor the achievements of Sylvia Williams MA ’76, who has carried on the spirit of Osborne's work by advancing the professional development of nurses, serving as a role model, and actively participating in professional organizations.

-The afternoon will start at 2:00pm with a panel presentation on Black mothers and maternal health.
-An award ceremony in honor of Williams will commence at 3:00pm.
+The afternoon will start at 2:00pm with a panel presentation titled, "Looking Back to Look Forward: Racial Disparities in Midwifery and Black Women's Health."
+An award ceremony honoring Williams will commence at 3:00pm.

 Refreshments will be served.
 This event is free and open to the NYU community.
 We hope to see you there!